mecid/mecid.github.io/_posts/2024-05-07-discovering-app-features-with-tipkit-basics.md

 }
 ```

 As you can see in the example above, we introduce the *FeedTip* type and conform to the *Tip* protocol.
-The only property required for the *Tip* protocol is the title.
+The only property required for the *Tip* protocol is the *title*.
 Let's see how we can actually display our tip.

 ```swift
 struct FeedView: View {